-- Consider if additional help is needed to both manage the incident and plan for the incident. - People are filling multiple management roles - Staff is not available to maintain area operations.
-Visitor services are significantly curtailed, or other major program areas are severely hampered. - Staff is working longer than 12 hour operational periods on a sustained basis and/or consistently working days - Essential staff is absent from area for extended period. - Span of control exceeds acceptable limits. - Staff not able to adequately respond to public and media demand for information. - Staff is no longer able to maintain a clear picture or understanding of what is happening with incident(s). - What is the likelihood that an incident will soon impact an adjacent agency/landowner? - Rumors are running rampant. - Inordinate time and effort are being expended on a single issue. - Numerous people are dependent upon you incessantly for decisions on a variety of issue. - Financial obligations are increasing rapidly. - Information updates occur frequently. - Accident frequency rate has increased. - All of the field unit's communications are tied up with incident(s). - Multiple incidents have occurred, or if another incident occurs, area resources cannot respond adequately. - Current Control efforts are not meeting objectives. - Fire weather forecast indicates potential for additional problems. - Local cooperators are experiencing problems and/or are unable to provide assistance. - Closures are occurring as a result of incident(s). - Continuing threat to visitor safety.
+- Consider if additional help is needed to both manage the incident and plan for the incident. - o People are filling multiple management roles - Staff is not available to maintain area operations.
+Visitor services are significantly curtailed, or other major program areas are severely hampered. - Staff is working longer than 12 hour operational periods on a sustained basis and/or consistently working days off. - Essential staff is absent from area for extended period. - Span of control exceeds acceptable limits. - Staff not able to adequately respond to public and media demand for information. - Staff is no longer able to maintain a clear picture or understanding of what is happening with incident(s). - Consider use of a Strategic Operational Planner (SOPL) to assist and shadow your leadership. - What is the likelihood that an incident will soon impact an adjacent agency/landowner? - Rumors are running rampant. - Inordinate time and effort are being expended on a single issue. - Numerous people are dependent upon you incessantly for decisions on a variety of issue. - Financial obligations are increasing rapidly. - Information updates occur frequently. - Accident frequency rate has increased. - All of the field unit's communications are tied up with incident(s). - Multiple incidents have occurred, or if another incident occurs, area resources cannot respond adequately. - Fire weather forecast indicates potential for additional problems. - Local cooperators are experiencing problems and/or are unable to provide assistance. - Closures are occurring as a result of incident(s). - Continuing threat to visitor safety.